Summer Camps FAQs

 What happens if it rains?

-Aquatic Biology and Geology Explorations are primarily field-based.
+Aquatic Biology, Geology Explorations and Expedition: Forest Floor are primarily field-based.
 These camps will not be canceled in the event of light rain.
 In the event of severe weather (thunderstorms or flooding), a decision about whether camp will run will be made by 8am on the day of camp.
 As a general rule, if there is a strong possibility of severe weather or a weather alert for when we will be in the field, camp will be canceled and you will be called shortly after 8am.
 You will receive details about scheduled rain dates, and more information about these camps in the field trip information sheet you will receive after registering.

 Can I see the classroom where summer camps are held?